Kalpesh-Sananse/Classit/README.md

 ## 🤝 Contributions

-This app is currently tailored for the IT department at GHRCE&M Pune.
+This app is currently tailored for the IT department at GHRCEM Pune.
 If you'd like to contribute or extend the app for your institution or department, feel free to fork the repo and raise a pull request.

 ---